What’s next as House committees launch impeachment probes

 “What I know for sure is that momentum will not slow,” Himes said.

-Illinois Rep. Raja Krishnamoorthi, a Democrat on the intelligence committee, said they will have to “work harder” and “sleep less.”
+Rep. Raja Krishnamoorthi, D-Ill., said they will have to “work harder” and “sleep less.”

 LONG WITNESS LIST, QUICK TIMELINE